webpack/webpack.js.org/src/content/api/cli.md

 ## Flags

 By default webpack ships with the following flags:

-Note: These are the flags with webpack v4, starting v5 CLI also supports [core flags](/api/cli/#core-flags)

 | Flag / Alias        | Type            | Description                                                                                                    |
 | ------------------- | --------------- | -------------------------------------------------------------------------------------------------------------- |
 | `--entry`           | string[]        | The entry point(s) of your application e.g. `./src/main.js`                                                    |